renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-running our first container, as we can see it was downloaded in the step before
+running our first container again... as we can see it was already downloaded in the step before

 $ docker run hello-world
 Hello from Docker!